-Computed Tomography (CT) Scan can image the anatomy of organs in our body, pinpoint the areas of disease location and spread, find the aggressiveness of tumors, infections.
+Computed Tomography Scan (or) CT Scan can image the anatomy of organs in our body, pinpoint the areas of disease location and spread, and find the aggressiveness of tumours, and infections.

 Why should you take a CT Scan?